cimt-ag/data_vault_pipelinedescription/documentation/Reference_and_usage_of_dvpi_syntax.md

 In this document you find a brief guideline on how to use DVPI content in your loading processes and a full syntax reference based on the core DVPD syntax.

 # Usage guideline
-DVPI is designed to support the multiple steps of loading a source object into a data vault model.
+DVPI is designed to support the steps of loading a source object into a data vault model.
 The following steps are normally needed for the loading:
 - deploy the target database tables (might be done by the first run of the job or in sync with the deployment of the job artifact)
 - contact the source system and determine the increment
 - fetch the data increment from the source system